swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 ### Sendable `actor` methods

 Since all `actor` types are `Sendable`, their methods will also be considered `@Sendable` as part of the earlier proposed rules.
-The challenge is that, a `@Sendable` function is not required to have argument and return types that conform to `Sendable`.
-That is a rule about actor-isolation.
-Whether an argument to an actor-isolated function is required to be `Sendable` depends on the isolation of the context in which the call appears.
+The subtle complication is that, a `@Sendable` function is not required to have argument and return types that conform to `Sendable`.
+That is a rule about actor-isolation: whether an argument passed to an actor-isolated function is required to be `Sendable` depends on the isolation of the context in which the call appears.

-Getting back to function values: once partially-applied to an `actor` instance, the instance to which the method is isolated will not be visible in the function's type.
-Barring major extensions to the language, we have to assume the isolation of the context in which the partially-applied method will be used is unknown.
-Thus, a `@Sendable` function value representing a method isolated to an actor instance must:
+Up until now, the isolation of _the context_ in which a call to an isolated method appears has been statically known, because partial-applications of those methods were not `@Sendable`.
+Barring major extensions to the language, we cannot statically infer anything about the context in which a `@Sendable` version will eventually be called.
+As a result, those function values must:

 1. Carry `async` and/or `throws` in its type.
 2. Have its arguments and return type all conform to `Sendable`.